Roohishaik/AquaBank/README.md

 After following this method, the reader will know how to:

-1.Use  Watson Assistant and Node.js to build a chatbot that communicates over a web UI.
+1. Use  Watson Assistant and Node.js to build a chatbot that communicates over a web UI.

-2.To find answers in FAQ documents, use passage retrieval and Watson Discovery.
+2. To find answers in FAQ documents, use passage retrieval and Watson Discovery.

-3.Use Watson Natural Language Understanding, locate entities
+3. Use Watson Natural Language Understanding, locate entities